joebluems/Soul_Of_AI/PAINTING/README.md

 ![](./writing.gif)

 ## Creating the environment
 The version of the code I used required a few calories to solve.
-I got it to work with Tensorflow 1.15 and scipy 1.3.1.
+Running on my Mac with fairly large JPG's, this took a modest 30min or so to run.
+I was able to make it work with Tensorflow 1.15 and scipy 1.3.1.
 Since my regular python has TF=2.0, I set up a virtual environment... <BR>

 ```
 > pip install virtualenv